human-interaction/project1/Presentation.md

 Design and Screen Size :
 This is a touch screen interactive mirror with a screen size of 8 inches

-Interactive features :
+Sketch :

-This interactive design has some useful information like
+This interactive design sketch looks like this:

 1.Social media - Facebook, Whatsapp, Instagram
 2.Media applications - Music, Youtube